-Bipolar disorder is a diagnosis given to someone who experiences extreme periods of low (depressed) and high (manic) moods.
+Bipolar disorder is a mood disorder that can cause extreme periods of low (depressed) and high (manic) moods.
 Bipolar used to be called manic depression.

 An eating disorder is when someone has unhealthy thoughts, feelings and behaviour around food.

 Obsessive-compulsive disorder is a mental health diagnosis given to someone who experiences obsessive thoughts and compulsive behaviours.

 Post traumatic stress disorder (PTSD) is a diagnosis given to people who develop a certain set of symptoms following a traumatic event.

 Self-harm is when someone purposely hurts themselves, usually in order to cope with intense emotional distress.

 Suicide - when someone intentionally takes their own life - is a very complex issue.
 What are suicidal feelings?
 People feel suicidal for a variety of reasons, for example: